 Data & Software Versions

-For Excel, I’m using Microsoft 365 and am on the Current Channel, currently version 2112 for what it’s worth.
-It’s possible that if you’re using an older version of Excel, some things I may show you may not have in your version.
+For Excel, I'm using Microsoft 365 and am on the Current Channel, currently version 2112 for what it's worth.

-For Power BI, I’m using the Windows Store version, currently the December 2021 build.
-That source of Power BI is updated monthly so it is even more likely that there could be things I show you that are “new” but for the most part, what I plan to show is not around details of new features.
-The build I’m on will change regularly and I’ll do my best to post version info on the blogs for reference.
+For Power BI, I'm using the Windows Store version, currently the December 2021 build.
+That source of Power BI is updated monthly so it is even more likely that there could be things I show that are "new" but for the most part, what I plan to show is not around details of new features.
+The build I'm on will change regularly and I'll do my best to post version info on the blogs for reference.

-As I work through things, I may be showing screenshots of Power BI but the work up until the visualization should be repeatable in Excel if the visuals are not your end goal in following along.
+As I work through things, I may be showing screenshots of Power BI but the work up until the visualization should be repeatable in Excel if the visuals are not the end goal in following along.